genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/01_consolidators.md

 - Calculate snapshot report of number of trades per day
 - Calculate snapshot numbers for a chart

 Consolidators listen to updates on an underlying database object: either a view or a table.
-When there are changes to that object, the consolidator aggregates those changes and then outputs the aggregated data to a specified type: the output type.
+When there are changes to that object, the Consolidator aggregates those changes and then outputs the aggregated data to a specified type: the output type.

-There are two ways to use GPAL consolidators:
+There are two ways to use GPAL Consolidators:

 - as a service: in this case, the output type must always be a table entity.
-The consolidator service listens to table updates, and updates a target table.
+The Consolidator service listens to table updates, and updates a target table.
-- as a consolidator object: the object can then be used in code in other parts of your application to perform on-demand consolidations and what-if analysis.
+- as a Consolidator object: the object can then be used in code in other parts of your application to perform on-demand consolidations and what-if analysis.
 The output is not saved in your application's database.

 ### Consolidator as a service

-This is the standard method of using consolidators.
-The consolidator runs a service and automatically updates an output table.
+This is the standard method of using Consolidators.
+The Consolidator runs as a process (service) that you can monitor using the `mon` command.
+An individual Consolidator in your **consolidator.kts** file listens to a specific table and automatically updates an output table.

-- Second, they support cold-start.
-A cold-start will firstly rerun the aggregation over existing data, before continuing in normal mode.
-This can be useful to deal with changes in the consolidator definition, or if there has been a problem aggregating data.
+If you are running a service, it is vital to note that if you turn off the Consolidator process for any reason, you need to perform a cold start when you restart the process.
+This ensures that any changes to data while the process was not running are properly recalculated before any real-time calculations are triggered.
+This can be useful to deal with changes in the Consolidator definition, or if there has been a problem aggregating data.

 :::important

-In a multi-node environment, consolidator services should be set to primary only; otherwise, the changes will be applied multiple times.
+In a multi-node environment, Consolidator services should be set to primary only; otherwise, the changes will be applied multiple times.

 :::

 ### Consolidator objects

-You can create consolidators as classes that can be used in code elsewhere in your application.
-This means they can be used in custom services, as well as in request servers and event handlers.
-They perform on-demand consolidations where the input can be read directly from the database, provided at runtime, or a combination.
-Effectively that gives you three types of consolidator object, which we shall consider after the following simple example:
+Consolidators objects are classes that can be used in code elsewhere in your application.
+They can be used in custom services, as well as in Request Servers and Event Handlers.

+These Consolidators perform on-demand consolidations where the input can be one of the following:

+- it can be read directly from the database
+- it can be provided at runtime
+- it can be a combination of both of these.

+Effectively that gives you three types of Consolidator object, which we shall consider after the following simple example:

 For example:
 ```kotlin